tujoworker/gatsby-plugin-wrap-pages/README.md

 **NB:** It will also be used for the current directory scope, if `wrapPages` is not given.

-... and yes, you can do both:
+... and yes, you can have both:

 ```jsx
 // wraps pages in the current scope